TMU Bold: Teams

-The team mascot is a falcon, who can be seen at most major events.
+Basketball

 Men's basketball

-TMU Bold men's basketball program was led through its most successful run between 2009 and 2019 by head coach Roy Rana before he left the Rams following the 2018-2019 OUA season to accept a role as an Assistant Coach for the Sacramento Kings.
-Across their ten year run, the Rams finished with a 137-55 record, back to back OUA Wilson Cup (basketball) titles in 2016 and 2017 and four straight trips to the Wilson Cup Final against the Carleton Ravens between 2015 and 2019.
-The 2020-2021 Rams Men's Basketball team was led by head coach David DeAveiro who joined the Rams in May 2020 after spending the previous 10 seasons as the head coach of the McGill University Men's Basketball Team.
-In 2015, the Mattamy Athletic Centre hosted the 2015 CIS Men's Basketball Championship in which the Rams won the bronze for their first national medal in school history, defeating the Victoria Vikes 82-68.
-At the 2016 CIS Men's Basketball Championship the Rams entered as the #1 seed following their first Wilson Cup championship but were upset by the Calgary Dinos in the Semi-final 98-87.
+TMU Bold men's basketball program was led through its most successful run between 2009 and 2019 by head coach Roy Rana before he left the Rams following the 2018–19 OUA season to accept a role as an Assistant Coach for the Sacramento Kings.
+Across their ten year run, the Rams finished with a 137–55 record, back to back OUA Wilson Cup (basketball) titles in 2016 and 2017 and four straight trips to the Wilson Cup Final against the Carleton Ravens between 2015 and 2019.
+The 2020–21 Rams Men's Basketball team was led by head coach David DeAveiro who joined the Rams in May 2020 after spending the previous 10 seasons as the head coach of the McGill University Men's Basketball Team.
+In 2015, the Mattamy Athletic Centre hosted the 2015 CIS Men's Basketball Championship in which the Rams won the bronze for their first national medal in school history, defeating the Victoria Vikes 82–68.
+At the 2016 CIS Men's Basketball Championship the Rams entered as the #1 seed following their first Wilson Cup championship but were upset by the Calgary Dinos in the Semi-final 98–87.
 They defeated the Dalhousie Tigers in the next game to claim their second straight bronze medal.
-At the 2017 U Sports Men's Basketball Championship the Rams again entered as the #1 seed and reached the National Final for the first time in program history before falling to the Carleton Ravens 78-69.
-In 2018, the Rams defeated the Ravens in the Semi-final before falling 79-77 to the Calgary Dinos for their second straight silver medal.
-In the 2019 U Sports Men's Basketball Championship, the Rams fell to the Dinos 67-65 in the Semi-final before once again defeating the Dalhousie Tigers to win the bronze medal.
+At the 2017 U Sports Men's Basketball Championship the Rams again entered as the #1 seed and reached the National Final for the first time in program history before falling to the Carleton Ravens 78–69.
+In 2018, the Rams defeated the Ravens in the Semi-final before falling 79–77 to the Calgary Dinos for their second straight silver medal.
+In the 2019 U Sports Men's Basketball Championship, the Rams fell to the Dinos 67–65 in the Semi-final before once again defeating the Dalhousie Tigers to win the bronze medal.